extension-js/extension.js/programs/develop/plugin-web-extension/feature-scripts/README.md

 - `steps/add-scripts.ts`
   Reads manifest script fields, validates paths, creates Rspack entries, and synthesizes a sequential data-url entry when a single content-script group declares multiple files.

-- `steps/setup-reload-strategy/index.ts`
-  Applies the dev-only background entry setup, manifest defaults, and the `webpack-target-webextension-fork` runtime behavior used during development.

-- `steps/setup-reload-strategy/add-content-script-wrapper/*`
+- `steps/add-content-script-wrapper/*`
   Adds the loader/wrapper layer for content scripts and emits MAIN-world bridge scripts when needed.
+The wrapper is load-bearing in every mode: it converts `export default fn` into the `__EXTENSIONJS_mount(...)` call that invokes the user's default export — without it, production tree-shakes the entire content-script body.

+- `steps/trace-runtime-loaded-files.ts`
+  Copies through runtime-loaded files the module graph cannot see (classic worker `importScripts(...)`, `executeScript`/`insertCSS` `files` payloads).

+- `steps/keep-geturl-imports-native.ts`
+  Keeps `import(chrome.runtime.getURL(...))` a native `import()` in the emitted bundle.

 - `steps/add-public-path-runtime-module.ts`
   Injects the production public-path runtime module for content bundles.

-- `steps/strip-content-script-dev-server-runtime.ts`
-  Removes dev-server startup code from emitted content-script assets so content scripts use browser-owned reinjection instead of page HMR startup.

-- `steps/throw-if-manifest-scripts-change.ts`
-  Stops watch mode when manifest script entrypoints change, because those changes require a clean dev restart.

-- `steps/setup-reload-strategy/apply-manifest-dev-defaults/*`
+- `steps/validate-content-script-syntax.ts`
-  Dev-only manifest patch helpers for background, CSP, externally connectable, and web-accessible resources.
+  Fails loudly on syntax errors swc tolerates but browsers silently refuse to inject.

 - `scripts-lib/*`
   Shared helpers for manifest/script discovery and minimum runtime files.